andrico1234/ra-access-control-lists/README.md

 ### Using RA-ACL

-RA-ACL exports a handy `useACL` function, as well as a handful of declarative components that do all the heavy lifting
+RA-ACL exports a handy `useACL` function, as well as a handful of declarative components that do the heavy lifting

 #### useACL